-Did I Inherit the Irish Obsession With Death and Misery?
+Did I Inherit the Irish Obsession with Death and Misery?

 By Nicole Borello

-As my husband and I were paying our bill at the auto shop one day, the young gentlemen behind the desk started telling us that he and his family were planning to go on a hike at Point Reyes National Seashore in Marin County.
+As my husband and I were paying our bill at the auto shop one day, the young gentleman behind the desk started telling us that he and his family were planning to go on a hike at Point Reyes National Seashore in Marin County.
 It had been a while since he and his family had been on an outing due to the pandemic.
 As soon as he said, “Point Reyes,” my mind drifted to when I was a kid, having seen and heard the horrific news about the “Trailside Killer.”
 I was terrorized so much by the news story that I never wanted to go there and enjoy the scenery.
 How could I?
 All I would do was think about the victims who had been murdered and tortured there.
 I said, “Oh, I never wanted to go there because of the serial killer that was up there.”
 The guy stopped typing on his computer.
 He looked at me with fear in his eyes.
 He said, “Serial killer?"
 Now that I had his attention, I could reveal all the hideous details.
 I assumed he didn't know about the murders because of his age, but I still wanted to share with him my morbid childhood memories.

 My husband nudged me in the arm, “What the hell is the matter with you?
 The poor guy just wants to go on a hike with his family, and you're over here talking about murder and mayhem.”
 The guy quickly started searching the net for more info.
 “You're right,” he said.
 “I never knew that.
 Wow!”
 I wasn't trying to scare him.
 I just have a need to share macabre news.
 I can't help it.